broadinstitute/GpUnit/readme.txt

         sun.security.provider.certpath.SunCertPathBuilderException: \
         unable to find valid certification path to requested target

 (1) Download the certificate file.
 From a web browser, open a link to the server, and download the certificate file.

-(2) Create or add the certificate to a keystore file.
+(2) Create or add the certificate to a keystore file, e.g. 'gpserver.cert'.
-    keytool -import -file dxcvm28.psc.edu_x509.cert -keystore gpunit_keystore.jks
+    keytool -import -file gpserver.cert -keystore gpunit_keystore.jks

 (3) Set the environment before running ant.
-This is needed by the ant <get> task which
+This is needed by the ant <get> task which downloads the client library from the server.
+    export ANT_OPTS="-Djavax.net.ssl.trustStore=gpunit_keystore.jks"
+For debugging include this flag "-Djavax.net.debug=ssl"

+Note: you can skip this requirement by setting the 'gp-server-online' ant property to true.
+    gp-server-online=true

-    downloads the client library from the server. export ANT_OPTS="-Djavax.net.ssl.trustStore=gpunit_keystore.jks -Djavax.net.debug=ssl" (4) Set the 'gpunit.keystore' property.
+(4) Set the 'gpunit.keystore' property.
 This is needed by the ant <junit> task which makes REST API calls to the server.
     gpunit.keystore=gpunit_keystore.jks

 --------------------